This May marks the one year anniversary and halfway mark into my two-year Peace Corps service (whoo!).

 1. You want to make a lil’ difference in the world.

-As I come into my second year of service and experience a buffet of emotions–excitement for the upcoming year, yet feelings of apprehension and a ping of disappointment, feeling like I haven’t done anything the past year–I remind myself to take a deep breath, sit back and realize that change and difference come in all forms and sizes and cannot happen overnight.
+As I come into my second year of service and experience a wave of emotions–excitement for the upcoming year, yet a slight feeling of disappointment, like I haven’t done anything the past year–I remind myself to take a deep breath, sit back and realize that change comes in all forms and sizes and does not happen overnight.

 As a Peace Corps Volunteer, you won’t solve all the problems that lie within your country of service but what you can do is make a lil’ difference.
-You will join a community where you will make new family, neighbors, work partners, and meet a heard of inescapable children.
-And without even knowing it, you will change their lives.
-And they will change yours.
+You will join a community where you will make new family, friends, work partners, and a heard of inescapable adorable children.
+Soon, without even knowing it, you will change their lives; and they will change yours.
 You will exchange stories and experiences about your cultures and countries, and whether it be a lesson learned in the kitchen, the fields, or in the classroom, you will inevitably broaden horizons, open minds, and even learn a thing or two yourself.

 2. You’ve always wanted to learn a new language.